Our Instructors and Senior Students

 Peter began his training at NEN in 1993 under the instruction of Mr. Kowalski and has attended countless training functions in the USA and went to Japan in 1995 including training with Muramatsu Sensei of the Myofu-An Dojo.
-His martial arts background prior to NEN includes Shotokan karate in his youth and he also currently trains and competes in BJJ (Brazilian Jiu Jitsu) at Soulcraft BJJ in Hamden where he is a purple belt under Brad Wolfson.
+His martial arts background prior to NEN includes Shotokan karate in his youth and he also currently trains and competes in BJJ (Brazilian Jiu Jitsu) at Soulcraft BJJ in Hamden where he is a brown belt under Brad Wolfson.

 Peter has been instructing youth classes at NEN since 2000 and brings excitement and patience to his teaching of the martial arts.
 His love for the art and genuine concern for all of the students shows in his teaching.